 Revolving Bookshelf – great for display and storage:

-This is the bookshelf we have in our home – The Bookworm Revolving Bookshelf.
+This is the style of bookshelf we have in our home – the rotating / revolving bookshelf.
 Due to a small space and limited places to store out-of-rotation books, we needed a large bookshelf that we could use for storage and display.
 While it’s not a “perfect” Montessori bookshelf, it’s suitable for us, and the simple design means it can be repurposed as Bear gets older.
 It’s very safe and stable, too.

 We use the side display shelves for our book rotation.
 While he is small, he can’t turn the shelf, so we just position the shelf with the display area to the front of the room, allowing him to explore that selection of books.